busemorose/KarstID/README.md

     will be interpolated with a spline function
 -   `Keep NA values`: define the behaviour when there are still missing values after the interpolation (even if no interpolation).
-If checked, the whole time series with missing will be loaded.
+If checked, the whole time series with missing values will be loaded.
     If unchecked, only the longest part of the time series without missing values will be loaded

 <img src="gif/interp.gif" width="100%" />